 Where a power of attorney or a trust is in place, the attorney serves as a trusted advisor to ensure that the agent understands his or her duties and understands that the funds they control are not their own.
 The attorney can also assist in directing the agent to the appropriate professionals for purposes of investment advice and healthcare decisions.

 In a guardianship, an attorney must be involved in all the courts processes as well as the accounting processes.
 Acting on behalf of a ward that has recently inherited funds, received funds because of an injury or who has been declared incompetent is a serious responsibility that must be handled cautiously.

-If you have any questions on these or related matters, please contact Browning, Meyer & Ball for further guidance.
+If you have any questions on these or related matters, please contact Browning & Meyer for further guidance.